frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 **Memoization's Complexity**: While memoization optimizes by storing intermediate results, it also introduces complexity through the use of `std::unordered_map`.
 Each new pair calculated requires storage in the hash table, involving dynamic allocations and hash computations, adding to the overall time complexity.

 **Cache Friendliness**: Dynamic memory allocations often lead to suboptimal cache utilization.
-In contrast, the brute force and tabulation solutions likely benefit from better cache locality due to their predominant use of array accesses.
+In contrast, the Brute-Force and tabulation solutions likely benefit from better cache locality due to their predominant use of array accesses.
 Accessing contiguous memory locations (as in arrays) generally results in faster execution due to improved cache hit rates.

 **Function Call Overhead**: The overhead from frequent function calls, including those made through lambda functions, can accumulate, particularly in performance-critical code.